shrutikar/RelationExtraction/Basic Practice.md

 - use one set as validation and train on others, -> do for all set
 - use metric on each and then average for final
 - Use grid search with cross-validation

+## IMBALANCED DATASET

+- SVM :
+	- weights for missclassified (minority) classes
+	- tries harder to correctly classify minority => but now missclassify majority class
+- Oversampling :
+	- making multiple copies of the example from minority class
+- Undersampling :
+	- remove examples from majority
+- SMOTE (Synthetic minority oversampling technique) and ADASYN (Adaptice synthetic sampling method) :
+	- oversample synthetically => sampling feature values of several examples of the minority class and combining them to obtain a new example of that class
+- Decision tree, RF, GB perform well on imbalanced datasets

+## COMBINING MODELS
+- averaging
+- voting
+- stacking : If some of your base models return not just a class, but also a score for each class, you can use these values as features too.